muelphil/repro-bench/README.md

 ## 🧪 Workshop Acceptance & Poster

-This work has been accepted for a poster presentation at the workshop **“The Science of Benchmarking and Evaluating AI”** at NeurIPS 2025.
+This work has been accepted for a poster presentation at the workshop **“The Science of Benchmarking and Evaluating AI”** at EurIPS 2025 in Copenhagen, Denmark.

 **Accepted Submission:**
 *Philip Müller, Peter Steinbach*